ANSWERS to COMMON QUESTIONS

 A walking tour of Italy, Greece, and Turkey gives you an understanding of how the locals live and what life is truly like in each country.
 As you learn to navigate local transportation, eat where the locals eat, and live like a local you will gain an appreciation of the cultural and sociological dynamics of each country.
 More importantly, you will gain the understanding needed to return on your own in the future, confident in your knowledge to successfully master travel in Europe.

 You truly will walk a lot!
 A good pair of walking shoes is required.
 On average, you'll walk 7-10 miles (sometimes more, sometimes less) per day over paved streets, cobblestone paths, up hills, to historic sites, metro stations, etc. Break-in a good pair of walking shoes several weeks in advance!
-Typically, one pair of walking shoes and one pair of hiking sandals are all that is needed.
+Typically, one pair of walking shoes and one pair of hiking sandals are all that is needed for the entire trip.

 Note: your trip leader has long legs, walks fast, and expects you to keep up with the group.